On SL(3,$\mathbb C$)-representations of the Whitehead link group: Hyperbolic geometry of the Whitehead Link Complement

-Note that $t_2$ belongs to the group $\la u,w_1\ra$, since $t_2=(w_1^{-1}u)^2w_1uw_1^{-1}u$.
-We equip $\mathcal{O}$ with the face identifications described on Figure \ref{fig-glue-octahedron}.
-This particular choice gives a holonomy representation with image a subgroup of the Bianchi group PSL(2,$\Z[i]$) isomorphic to the fundamental group of the Whitehead link complement.
-This subgroup can be seen to have index 12 in PSL(2,$\Z[i]$) (see \cite{Wiel}).
-The octahedron from Figure \ref{fig-glue-octahedron} is a fundamental domain for the action on $\HtR$ of the group generated by $u$ and $w_1$.
-Applying Poincar\'e's polyhedron theorem, one obtains the following presentation for $\pi$.
+Note that $t$ belongs to $\Gamma$ since $t=[y^{-1},x][y,x]x^2$.
+Now, we equip $\mathcal{O}$ with the face identifications described on Figure \ref{fig-glue-octahedron}.
+This particular choice gives a holonomy representation with image $\Gamma$, which is isomorphic to the fundamental group of the Whitehead link complement, and can be seen to have index twelve in the Bianchi group PSL(2,$\Z[i]$) (see \cite{Wiel}).
+The octahedron from Figure \ref{fig-glue-octahedron} is a fundamental domain for $\Gamma$, and applying Poincar\'e's polyhedron theorem leads to the following classical presentation for $\pi$.

-The correspondance between \eqref{present-pi-standard} and the face identifications on Figure \ref{fig-glue-octahedron} is given by $x\leftrightarrow u$ and $y\leftrightarrow w_1$.
-Identifying projective transformations and matrices, we denote by $\Gamma$ the subgroup of PSL(2,$\C$) generated by $u$ and $w_1$.